semhoun/slim-skeleton-mvc/README.md

 ## CAUTION

 **The Slim Twig-View is still in active development and can introduce breaking changes.
-It is an alpha release.
+It is an beta release.
 Of course you can use this skeleton, but be warned.
 As soon as you update the Slim Twig-View, you might have to modify your code.**